 • the type of title;

-• the financial position, age and credit history of the borrower; and
+• the borrower’s financial position, age and credit history; and

-• sometimes, any additional security that the borrower can offer.
+• any additional security that the borrower can offer.

-Mortgages have two principal features: they provide finance for the borrower, and they give security over the property to the lender.
+Mortgages provide finance for the borrower in exchange for security over the property for the lender.
 If the borrower defaults in repaying the mortgage, the lender can sell the property.
-If the proceeds of an eventual sale are less than the debt and expenses, the borrower must pay the difference.
-Terms of loans vary considerably.
+If the proceeds of the sale are less than the debt and expenses, the borrower must pay the difference.
+The terms of home loans vary considerably.

 This is the typical home loan.
-It allows the lender to change the interest rate (and your repayments) as the market rates change.
-Your instalments are calculated to pay off the loan in an agreed period: usually 15 to 30 years.
-You can increase your repayments or pay out the loan without an excessive penalty.
+With a variable rate mortgage, the lender can change the interest rate (and repayments) as the market rates change.
+Instalments are calculated to pay off the loan in an agreed period: usually 15 to 30 years.
+Repayments can be increased, and the loan can be repaid in full, without an excessive penalty.

-This allows the lender to charge a fixed rate for a period, usually one to five years.
-If you want the loan to continue, you must renegotiate the terms.
-If you want to pay out the loan during the period, the lender will negotiate the terms of the payout and charge a penalty to cover the lost investment opportunity.
+With a fixed rate mortgage, the lender charges a fixed interest rate for a period, usually one to five years.
+If a borrower wants the loan to continue, they must renegotiate the terms.
+If a borrower wants to repay the loan in full during the loan period, the lender negotiates the terms of the payout and charges a penalty.

-The interest on these loans varies according to a stated index.
+The interest on an indexed rate mortgage varies according to a stated index.
 Loans indexed to the consumer price index are sometimes available from the government, but not from ordinary lenders.

-This imposes a ceiling on the interest rate.
-The rate you pay rises and falls with standard interest rates except that it cannot be higher than the nominated capped rate.
-Lenders sometimes offer capped rates for part of the loan period as an inducement to new borrowers.
+With a capped rate mortgage, the interest rate rises and falls with standard interest rates except that it cannot be higher than the nominated capped rate.
+Usually lenders offer capped rates for only part of the loan period.

 These mortgages adjust the instalments, and sometimes the interest, to suit the borrower’s financial position (e.g. a couple with young children may prefer a low-start mortgage).
 In a low-start mortgage, the repayments start at a low amount.
-If the repayments do not cover interest charges, the unpaid interest is added to the principal.
-Very little principal may be paid off in the early years.
-In a high-start mortgage, you repay larger repayments of interest and principal early in the loan period.
+If the repayments do not cover the interest, the unpaid interest is added to the principal.
+Very little principal may be paid off in the early years of the loan period.
+In a high-start mortgage, the borrower repays larger amounts of interest and principal early in the loan period.

-These are available from finance companies, credit unions and other lenders.
-They are short term, and involve very high interest rates.
+Second mortgages are available from lenders such as finance companies and credit unions.
+They are short term with very high interest rates.
 The first mortgage lender must consent to the second mortgage.

-These mortgages are a special category where certain lending institutions are prepared to advance money to people in their retirement or aged years.
-Normally these people would not be eligible for mortgage loans because of their age and retired status.
-These mortgages allow people to borrow up to a limited percentage of their property’s value (say 15–25 per cent) to use for their own purposes.
-Repayment is often deferred until the house is sold.
+A reverse mortgage involves a lender advancing money to people who are retired or elderly.
+A reverse mortgage allows a home owner to borrow a limited percentage of their property’s value (say 15–25 per cent) to use for their own purposes.
+Repayment of the mortgage is often deferred until the house is sold.

-Home loan mortgages and guarantees are covered from 1 July 2010, by the National Consumer Credit Protection Act 2009 (Cth).
+Since 1 July 2010, home loan mortgages and guarantees are covered by the National Consumer Credit Protection Act 2009 (Cth).
 For more information about national credit laws, see “Consumer protections under Australian Credit Law” in Understanding credit and finance.

-Banks lend up to 80 per cent (and more, if you pay for mortgage loan insurance) of the bank’s valuation of the property.
+Banks usually lend up to 80 per cent (and more, if the borrower pays for mortgage loan insurance) of the bank’s valuation of the property.
 Generally, the term of a mortgage is between 10 to 30 years.
-The banks take your income into account and generally restrict the loan so that instalments do not exceed 35 per cent of your income.
+A bank takes a borrower’s income into account and restricts the loan so that repayments do not exceed 35 per cent of the borrower’s income.

 These are discontinued as a home finance source.

-Insurance companies provide loans and usually require borrowers to take out life insurance.
-You should shop around to ensure that the insurance premium is reasonable.
+Insurance companies provide home loans and usually require borrowers to take out life insurance.

-Credit unions provide housing finance to their members and are competitive on rates.
+Credit unions provide home loans to their members at competitive rates.

-These companies lend on first and second mortgages.
-You pay higher interest and the loan period is shorter than bank and building society loans.
+Finance companies lend first and second mortgages.
+A borrower pays a higher interest rate and the loan period is shorter than for home loans from banks.

 Solicitors’ trust funds are available from some specialist law firms.
-They are usually available on a short, fixed term at fixed interest, and require only payments of interest for the duration of the loan.
+They are usually available on a short, fixed term at fixed interest, and require only payments of interest for the loan period.
 The capital must be repaid at the end of the loan or the loan must be renewed.
-You must pay your own and the lender’s solicitor’s costs, as well as a valuation fee.
+Borrowers must pay their own and the lender’s solicitor’s costs, as well as a valuation fee.

 There is little consumer protection for mortgage borrowers.
 The mortgage contracts are contained in the registered mortgage and a memorandum of common provisions, which is a complex document.
 Mortgages give lenders extensive powers when borrowers default.
 Be careful to observe all the requirements about payments.

-Early repayment: Most mortgages entitle the lender to charge a fee if the loan is repaid early.
-Some lenders ask for two months interest, some ask for the value of an alternative investment for the lender.
+Early repayment: Most mortgages entitle the lender to charge the borrower a fee if a loan is repaid early.
+Some lenders charge two months interest, some charge the value of an alternative investment for the lender.

-Mortgage loan insurance: This protects the lender from loss if the borrower defaults and the eventual sale of the land returns less than the amount needed to repay the loan and all the lender’s expenses.
-It does not protect borrowers, but it assists people who have very little money to buy a home and eliminates the need for a second mortgage or large deposit.
+Mortgage loan insurance: This insurance protects the lender from loss if the borrower defaults on the loan and the sale of the property returns less than the amount needed to repay the loan and all the lender’s expenses.
+Mortgage loan insurance does not protect borrowers, but it assists people who have very little money to buy a home and eliminates the need for a second mortgage or a large deposit.

-It is, however, expensive, and does not protect your ability to repay the mortgage should you become unemployed.
-If the loan is over 80 per cent of the value of the property, the lender usually requires the borrower to take out mortgage loan insurance.
-A borrower must pay the premium in a lump sum when the loan is made.
-The premium is high (between 0.1–1.4 per cent of the amount loaned) and is charged on a sliding scale, depending on the loan to value ratio: the higher the ratio, the higher the premium.
+However, mortgage loan insurance is expensive, and does not protect a borrower’s ability to repay a mortgage if they become unemployed.
+If a loan is over 80 per cent of the value of the property, the lender usually requires the borrower to take out mortgage loan insurance.
+A borrower must pay the insurance premium in a lump sum when the loan is made.
+The premium is high (between 0.1–1.4 per cent of the amount loaned) and is charged on a sliding scale, depending on the loan-to-value ratio: the higher the ratio, the higher the premium.

-You can obtain personal mortgage insurance from an insurance broker, which will protect you by paying the instalments if you lose your income.
+A borrower can obtain personal mortgage insurance from an insurance broker, which protects the borrower by paying the instalments if they lose their income.

-As soon as the contract is made, the buyer should lodge a caveat on the seller’s title at Land Use Victoria, to prevent another person claiming the land, and to give notice of the buyer’s interest in the land.
-For buyers, there are three disadvantages to these contracts:
+As soon as the contract of sale is made, the buyer should lodge a caveat on the vendor’s title with Land Use Victoria (see “Contacts”) to prevent another person claiming the property, and to give notice of the buyer’s interest in the property.

-1 the land is difficult to resell without completing the terms contract;
+1 the property is difficult to resell without completing the terms of the contract;

-2 the buyer who defaults stands to lose much of the investment, because the seller keeps the deposit and resells the property; and
+2 the buyer who defaults loses their investment, because the seller keeps the deposit and resells the property; and

-The SL Act allows terms buyers to convert their contract into ownership with a mortgage back in favour of the seller.
-This requires the payment of stamp duty, registration fees on the transfer and mortgage, and legal fees for the mortgage and the settlement.
-However, a buyer who converts the terms contract becomes the registered owner, and the level of protection of the investment is increased.
-Terms buyers should always convert their contracts to ownership with a mortgage back to the seller.
+The SL Act allows vendor terms buyers to convert their contract into ownership with a mortgage.
+This requires paying stamp duty, the fees to register the mortgage and transfer the property, and the conveyancing fees.
+However, a buyer who converts a vendor terms contract becomes the registered owner, and the protection of their investment is increased.
+Vendor terms buyers should always convert their contracts to ownership with a mortgage.

 If a borrower is late making a repayment on a home loan, the lender can charge default interest.
 Any costs and expenses incurred by the lender because of the default are added to the debt and incur interest.
 Defaults can be very expensive to correct since lenders can charge interest on unpaid interest.
-If you cannot pay your loan instalments, contact your lender and explain the problem, even if it is a short-term one.
+If you cannot pay your loan instalments, contact your lender and explain the problem.
 Lenders provide advice for borrowers who find themselves in difficulties.
 You and your lender can develop a strategy that keeps losses to a minimum.

 First-home Owners Grant

-The scheme applied to the purchase of existing homes and therefore had broad applicability, however the current position is that for contracts entered into on or after 1 July 2013, eligibility is limited to new home buyers or to a contract to build a new home, and for contracts entered into on or after 1 January 2010.
-The grant is only payable where the price of the property or construction of the home does not exceed $750,000.
+The FHOG scheme initially applied to the purchase of existing homes.
+However, for contracts entered into on or after 1 July 2013, eligibility is limited to buyers who are purchasing or building new houses.
+The grant is only payable where the price of the home, or the price of building the home, does not exceed $750,000.

-Eligibility for the FHOG is based on an applicant or the applicant’s spouse or partner:
+Eligibility for the FHOG is also based on an applicant or the applicant’s spouse or partner:

 • being a natural person, not a company, and over 18 years of age;